P S Aplin OBE BSc FCA CTA (Fellow) LRPS

 - Director Stafford House Secretarial Services Limited

-Professional or social relationships with individuals who have business relationships with ICAEW
+Professional or social relationships with individuals who have business relationships or who compete with ICAEW

 - Member, Tax Journal Editorial Board